 - The availability of a brother, sister, or an unrelated donor who matches the patient’s tissue type.
 If a close enough tissue match is found, an allogeneic (donor) stem cell transplant may be an option, especially for younger patients.

 - The potential of collecting leukemia-free bone marrow cells from the patient.
 If lab tests show that a patient is in remission, collecting stem cells from the patient’s bone marrow or blood for an autologous stem cell transplant may be an option.
 Stem cells collected from the patient would be purged (treated in the lab to try to remove or kill any remaining leukemia cells) to lower the chances of relapse.

 - The presence of one or more adverse prognostic factors, such as certain gene or chromosome changes, a very high initial white blood cell count, AML that develops from a previous blood disorder or after treatment for an earlier cancer, or spread to the central nervous system.
 These factors might lead doctors to recommend more aggressive therapy, such as a stem cell transplant.
 On the other hand, for people with good prognostic factors, such as favorable gene or chromosome changes, many doctors might advise holding off on a stem cell transplant unless the disease recurs.

-- The age of the patient.
+- The patient’s age.
 Older patients may not be able to tolerate some of the severe side effects that can occur with high-dose chemo or stem cell transplants.

 - The patient’s wishes.
 There are many issues that revolve around quality of life that must be discussed.
 An important issue is the higher chance of early death from high-dose chemo or a stem cell transplant.
 This and other issues must be discussed between the patient and the doctor.